 |2:30- 3:45 PM

 4C- CRE Stress Testing: A Roadmap for Community Banks

 Michelle M. Lucci, CRCM, CAMS, Risk Management Consultant Bankers Toolbox

-This session covers stress testing from start to finish, through and exploration of the guidance banks must follow, how community banks can perform the stress test and present the results.
+This session covers stress testing from start to finish, through and exploration of the guidance banks must follow, and how community banks can perform the stress test and present the results.